-Santa Fe in Bantayan Island is a small popular fishing town and it is growing rapidly.
-A perfect gateway with an easy connection from Cebu, consistent wind, clear blue water, amazing beaches and many options for active holidays makes this island kitesurfing getaway.
+Santa Fe on Bantayan Island is a small popular fishing town, and it is growing rapidly.
+A perfect gateway with an easy connection from Cebu, consistent wind, clear blue water, amazing beaches and many options for active holidays make this island kitesurfing getaway.

-Good to know: In the other side of the pier from the SeaBreeze camp there is another kite spot with the flat water lagoon, providing even more space to improve your riding.
+Good to know: On the other side of the pier of Santa Fe, there is another kite spot with a flat water lagoon, providing even more space to improve your riding.

-Getting there: Hagnaya Port is a 4-5 hour bus or mini van journey from Cebu.
-Buses / Mini Vans depart from Cebu’s North Bus Terminal.
+Getting there: Hagnaya Port is a 4-5 hour bus or minivan journey from Cebu.
+Buses/Mini Vans depart from Cebu’s North Bus Terminal.
 The ferry from Hagnaya Port to Bantayan Island takes around an hour.
 You can also fly directly to the island from Cebu with a three-passenger charter plane that will give you an amazing opportunity to view the exotic island from above.

 GUIMARAS ISLAND – Playa de Paraiso, San Lorenzo